-At Pathway to Hope, we can give you information on the types of abortion procedures, costs, and associated risks.
-Don’t make this decision alone.
+At Pathway to Hope, we can discuss information on the types of abortion procedures, costs, and associated risks.
+While we do not perform or refer for abortions, you don’t have to make this decision alone.
 We’re here to listen in a supportive, non-judgmental environment.

 We understand how you feel and we want you to know you’re not alone.
-Many of our staff have been where you are.
-If you’re considering abortion, you need to confirm a few things before moving forward with the procedure.
+If considering abortion, you need to confirm a few things before moving forward with the procedure.
 Find out more about these steps here.

 There are two main types of abortions, medical and surgical.
 The availability of the procedures is dependent upon how far along you are in your pregnancy.
-To get more in-depth information about each procedure, contact us today.
+Contact us to get more in-depth information about each abortion procedure.

-The medical abortion RU-486 or “the Abortion Pill,” is actually a series of pills that ends a pregnancy typically within the first 10 weeks.
+The medical abortion, “the Abortion Pill,” is a series of two pills that ends a pregnancy, typically within the first 70 days of gestation.
 The first pill cuts off the flow of progesterone to the pregnancy and the second pill induces cramping to remove the pregnancy from the body.

-You will need to visit the doctor’s office or clinic about a week later to ensure that the abortion is complete.
-If the medical abortion was unsuccessful or did not remove 100 percent of the pregnancy, a surgical abortion will be needed to finish the procedure.
+You will need to visit a doctor’s office or clinic about a week later to ensure the abortion is complete.
+If the medical abortion was unsuccessful or did not remove 100 percent of the pregnancy, a surgical abortion is needed to finish the procedure.

 A surgical abortion uses surgical instruments and varying levels of anesthesia to remove a pregnancy.
 While you are numb, the doctor will use these instruments to suck and scrape out the fetus.
 Another instrument called a curette is used to check if the uterus is empty.
 The type of instruments used is dependent on the size of the fetus.